Nazem Kadri: Junior

-Nazem Kadri played with the London Knights for his final two seasons in juniors.
+Kadri played with the London Knights for his final two seasons in juniors.

-Kadri began his OHL career with the Kitchener Rangers after being selected in the first round, 18th overall, of the 2006 OHL Priority Selection.
-During his second season in the OHL, he played 68 games, recording 25 goals and 40 assists (65 points).
-During that year's playoffs, Kadri helped the Rangers to an OHL Championship and a berth in the Memorial Cup final, where they lost to the Spokane Chiefs of the Western Hockey League (WHL).
+Kadri began his Ontario Hockey League (OHL) career with the Kitchener Rangers after being selected in the first round, 18th overall, of the 2006 OHL draft.
+During his second season in the OHL, he played 68 games, recording 25 goals and 40 assists for 65 points.
+During that year's playoffs, Kadri helped the Rangers to an OHL championship and a berth in the Memorial Cup final, where they lost to the Spokane Chiefs of the Western Hockey League (WHL).

 After the 2007–08 season, Kadri was traded to the London Knights (his hometown team) in exchange for several draft picks.
-He played in 56 games for the Knights in 2008–09, recording 25 goals and 53 assists (78 points).
-Kadri was sidelined during the 2008–09 season when he suffered a broken jaw.
-He was selected to play for Team OHL in the ADT Canada Russia Challenge, but was unable to participate due to the jaw injury.
-Kadri was later invited to the Canada men's national junior ice hockey team's selection camp for the 2009 World Junior Championships but did not make the final roster.
+He played in 56 games for the Knights in 2008–09, recording 25 goals and 53 assists for 78 points.
+Kadri was sidelined during the 2008–09 season when he suffered a broken jaw, and was unable to play for Team OHL in the 2008 ADT Canada Russia Challenge.
+Kadri was later invited to Canada junior team's selection camp for the 2009 World Junior Championships but did not make the final roster.
 Also during the 2008–09 season, Kadri was chosen to play in the OHL All-Star Classic, where he suited-up for the Western Conference and scored one goal.

-After the 2008–09 OHL season, Kadri was drafted by the Toronto Maple Leafs in the first round, seventh overall, of the 2009 NHL Entry Draft.
+After the 2008–09 OHL season, Kadri was drafted by the Toronto Maple Leafs in the first round, seventh overall, of the 2009 NHL entry draft.
 He signed a three-year, entry-level contract with the club on July 6, 2009.

 After being cut from the Maple Leafs, Kadri returned to play for the Knights in the OHL.
 He was selected to play for Team OHL in the 2009 Subway Super Series (renamed from the ADT Canada Russia Challenge).
 He was also selected to represent the Western Conference in the 2009–10 OHL All-Star Classic, his second appearance in the OHL's All-Star Game in as many seasons.
-On March 30, 2010, Kadri was named the CHL Player of the Week after recording nine points (two goals and seven assists) in three games.
-The OHL named Kadri the league's Player of the Month for April 2010, a month in which he recorded 26 points (9 goals and 17 assists) in 10 games.
+On March 30, 2010, Kadri was named the Canadian Hockey League (CHL) Player of the Week after recording nine points (two goals and seven assists) in three games.
+The OHL named Kadri the league's Player of the Month for March 2010, a month in which he recorded 26 points (9 goals and 17 assists) in 10 games.